 - Gluconeogenesis Regulation

 GNG is an acronym for the term gluconeogenesis.
-It refers to the metabolic pathway that synthesizes new glucose molecules from the non-glucose substrates like lactate, and TCA intermediates.
-Sometimes, gluconeogenesis also refers to the “Endogenous glucose pathway” as it needs an input of energy.
+It refers to the metabolic pathway synthesising new glucose molecules from the non-glucose substrates like lactate and TCA intermediates.
+Sometimes, gluconeogenesis also refers to the “Endogenous glucose pathway” as it needs energy input.

-It is an anabolic process, in which the small precursor’s molecules combine to produce a high energy product like glucose.
-Gluconeogenesis is an important cycle producing glucose, which serves as a “Key metabolite” to carry out all catabolic processes and to sustain life.
+The small precursor molecules combine to produce a high energy product like glucose.
+Gluconeogenesis is an important cycle producing glucose, which serves as a “Key metabolite” to carry out all catabolic processes and sustain life.

 Where does Gluconeogenesis Occur